Monday, February 18, 2013

 OTHER QUICK TIPS

-Korean writing.
+-LEARN HANGUL: Korean writing.
 Seriously it takes like an hour YOU HAVE NO EXCUSE

 -EAT THE KIMCHI: Not all kimchi is the same kimchi!
 Keep eating it until you like it.
 You can get it in soup, mandu, mixed into rice, in kimbap.
 It tastes different everywhere you go.
 The prepackaged stuff is generally quite terrible, though.